apitestbase/apitestbase.github.io/index.md

 * intends to provide a platform enabling integrating testing capabilities for all types of APIs.
 * provides advanced features like unlimited level folder structure for test case management, centralized and environment based endpoints management, data driven testing, HTTP stubs (mock services), etc.
 * produces test cases easily readable by technical and non-technical people, and intends to enable sharing test cases across the entire organization.
+* intends to replace traditional unit testing in the API ecosystem with integration unit testing.
+[Here](https://medium.com/@zhengwang666/integration-unit-testing-683fbf995c43) is the theory.

 ![UI Glance](../../screenshots/ui-glance.png)